 No, there is no duplication of roles.
 As much as these roles might seem similar, our distinct mandate is to facilitate, license and regulate entities operating in Free Zones in Uganda.

 However, in aspects to do with investment promotion, Customs control, trade and market promotional services, quality assurance and standards, we shall be working closely with the other Government Departments and Agencies.

-There is no Licensed Free Zone.
-However, applications have been received from potential investors and are currently under consideration by the Authority.
+The Authority has so far licensed five privately owned companies to develope Free Zones in Uganda.
+More Applications have been received from potential investors and are currently under consideration by the Authority.

 In conclusion, the Free Zones concept is beneficial both for the Ugandan economy and for individual Ugandans.
 We, at the Uganda Free Zones Authority, are ready to work with the Ugandan business community and attract foreign direct investment for the development of the country.